-Performance outcomes rformance outcomes Acceptable outcomes (g) (h) interface with, and contribution to, the streetscape; location and design of car (i) parking areas; and any heritage place or item identified in Schedule 3 - Local heritage register.
-PO25 The distinct character and main street feel of Bruford Street in Muttaburra, Lodge Street and Gordon Street in Aramac and Darwin Street in Jericho is reinforced by the: No acceptable outcome nominated (a) the establishment of buildings which are orientated to the street frontage and built to the street alignment; (b) provision of an awning along the frontage; (c) establishment of buildings that are of a compatible scale with other buildings in the street; and (d) provision of driveways and car parking that does not dominate the street.
-Park inf rastru cture PO26 impa viabil park future infras elopment does not adversely ct on the continued operation, lity and maintenance of existing infrastructure or compromise the e provision of planned park structure, particularly that located in the following streets: No acceptable outcome nominated (a) Barcaldine: Gidyea Street between Pine Street and Willow Street; (b) Barcaldine: Elm Street between Pine Street and Maple Street; (c) Barcaldine: Acacia Street between Pine Street and Willow Street; (d) Muttaburra: Sword Street between Devon Street and Cornish Street; (e) Muttaburra: Edkins Street between Sword Street and Bruford Street; (f) Aramac: Gordon Street between Burt Street and Lodge Street; (g) Alpha: Muttaburra - Aramac Road between Raven Street and Forsyth Street; and
+Pe rformance outcomes Acceptable outcomes (g) (h) interface with, and contribution to, the streetscape; location and design of car (i) parking areas; and any heritage place or item identified in Schedule 3 - Local heritage register .
+PO25 feel c Lodg Aram distinct character and main street of Bruford Street in Muttaburra, e Street and Gordon Street in eac and Darwin Street in Jericho of Inforced by the: No acceptable outcome nominated (a) the establishment of buildings which are orientated to the street frontage and built to the street alignment; (b) provision of an awning along the frontage; (c) establishment of buildings that are of a compatible scale with other buildings in the street; and (d) provision of driveways and car parking that does not dominate the street.
+Park inf rastru cture PO26 Development does not adversely impact on the continued operation, viability and maintenance of existing park infrastructure or compromise the future provision of planned park infrastructure, particularly that located within the following streets: (a) Barcaldine: Gidyea Street No acceptable outcome nominated (b) between Pine Street and Willow Street; Barcaldine: Elm Street between Pine Street and Maple Street; (c) Barcaldine: Acacia Street between Pine Street and Willow Street; (d) Muttaburra: Sword Street between Devon Street and Cornish Street; (e) Muttaburra: Edkins Street between Sword Street and Bruford Street; (f) Aramac: Gordon Street between Burt Street and Lodge Street; (g) Alpha: Muttaburra - Aramac Road between Raven Street and Forsyth Street; and

 Pe rformance outcomes Acceptable outcomes (h) Jericho: Tyndall Street between Faraday Street and Bessemer Street.
-Where i n the Commercial precinct PO27 Provide the set of No acceptable outcome nominated Where i n the Industrial precinct PO28 elopment in the Industrial precinct arcaldine: does not prevent the provision No acceptable outcome nominated. (b) of Industrial activities to service the town; (b) accommodates uses that are compatible with Industrial activities; and (c) is provided with sufficient infrastructure services.
-PO29 Uses AO29.1 The area used for administrative or retail functions ancillary to an (a) are consistent with and make a positive contribution to the economy and character of the Industrial precinct; Industrial activity do 200m 2 or 10% of the of the premises, whi Industrial activity does not exceed 200m 2 or 10% of the gross floor area of the premises, whichever is the (b) do not detract from the Commercial precinct as being the primary location for commercial development; and AO29.2 Iesser.
-Sensitive land uses (other than Caretaker's accommodation) are not established within the Industrial (c) do not compromise the use of land for Industrial activities. precinct.
+Where i n the Commercial precinct PO27 New uses developed in the Commercial precinct do not detract from the precinct's unique local or historic character.
+No acceptable outcome nominated Where i n the Industrial precinct , PO28 in Ba elopment in the Industrial precinct arcaldine: No acceptable outcome nominated. (a) does not prevent the provision of Industrial activities to service the town; (b) accommodates uses that are compatible with Industrial activities; and (c) is provided with sufficient infrastructure services.
+PO29 Uses AO29.1 The area used for administrative or retail functions ancillary to an (a) are consistent with and make a positive contribution to the economy and character of the Industrial precinct; Industrial activity does not exceed 200m 2 or 10% of the gross floor area of the premises, whichever is the lesser. (b) do not detract from the Commercial precinct as being the primary location for commercial development; and AO29.2 Sensitive land uses (other than Caretaker's accommodation) are not established within the Industrial (c) do not compromise the use of land for Industrial activities. precinct.
 AO29.3 The gross floor area of a Food and drink outlet, Office or Shop does not exceed 200m 2 .
-PO30 in Al No acceptable outcome nominated. (a) primarily accommodates Low impact industry, Medium impact industry and Service industry uses; (b) minimises impacts on nearby sensitive land uses; (c) does not require the extension or augmentation of existing infrastructure; and (d) includes essential plant, equipment or goods associated with the use that are resilient to the impacts of flood.
+PO30 Development in the Industrial precinct in Alpha: No acceptable outcome nominated. (a) primarily accommodates Low impact industry, Medium impact industry and Service industry uses; (b) minimises impacts on nearby sensitive land uses; (c) does not require the extension or augmentation of existing infrastructure; and (d) includes essential plant, equipment or goods associated with the use that are resilient to the impacts of flood.